 TCEQ considers co-precipitation to be an alternative treatment process for arsenic removal, with more rigorous requirements for pilot testing, etc.

 For arsenic removal improvements, WETS suggestions may include lowering the pH (from 7.5 to 6.5) and increasing ferric chloride concentration.

-Also, consideration cangiven to the fact that arsenic levels may be higher at initial startup of well pump, and drop off with time over the first few hours, so a high arsenic issuemay possibly be addressed by tank blending.
+Also, consideration can be given to the fact that arsenic levels may be higher at the initial startup of well pump, and drop off with time over the first few hours, so high arsenic issue may possibly be addressed by tank blending.